calle5555/Security-For-Summer-Home/README.md

 ## Install and setup Postgresql database

-In order to store the data, a [Postgresql](https://www.postgresql.org/) database is used.
-I chose to create my own database instead of using a ready-made one such as [InfluxDB](https://www.influxdata.com/).
-I decided upon this based on my previous knowledge of [SQL](https://en.wikipedia.org/wiki/SQL) and because a server at [Certit Hosting](https://www.certit.se/) will be used to host the website and also store the sensor data.
-The reason why I chose Postgresql as the database handler instead of others such as [Mimer](https://www.mimer.com/) or [MySQL](https://www.mysql.com/) is solely due to personal preference.
 This section covers the installation of the database handler and the setup of the database and user.

 1. The first step is to install the Postgresql packages by running the following command
 ```bash